JohanPlAr/villa-solhem/README.md

 - [Codeanywhere](https://app.codeanywhere.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
-- [Website Mockup Generator](https://websitemockupgenerator.com/) Was used to create the responsive Mockup png.
+- [Website Mockup Generator](https://websitemockupgenerator.com/) Was used to create the responsive Mockup png for Readme file visualisation.
+- [ezgif](https://ezgif.com/) Was used to create gif animations for Readme file visualisation.

 ---